 A potential Bus Rapid Transit route connecting Dee Why to Chatswood along Warringah Road could service the new town centre and connect to other bus services.
 The Western Harbour Tunnel and Beaches Link will improve travel times and reliability for public transport, freight and commuters while making it safer for pedestrians and cyclists.

-Frenchs Forest 2041 plans for new public open space and a tree canopy cover of up to 30%
+Frenchs Forest 2041 plans for new public open space and 30% tree canopy cover

 Introduction

 As the population across Greater Sydney grows, Frenchs Forest is the right place for a major transformation.